Allergy Shots in Columbus, OH: What to Know

 How much do allergy shots cost in Columbus?

 Traditional allergy shots in Columbus cost between $1,840 and $3,500 for Year 1 cash, tracking about 8% below the national average.
 Office visits run $120 to $340.
-An at-home sublingual alternative is available for $59 per month.
+Curex at-home SCIT allergy shots are available at $129 per month as a convenient alternative.

 What is the most common allergy in Columbus?